Last Updated on February 23, 2022

 And if you’re worried about feeling alone while traveling solo or making friends, I have some extra tips on how to beat loneliness while traveling solo just for you.

 Some of these links are affiliate links, meaning if you make a purchase through that link, I will make a small commission at no extra cost to you to help keep my blog afloat!
-You can see my full affiliate disclosure here.
+Read my full affiliate disclosure.

 The Best Ways to Make Friends While Traveling Solo

-Did you know there are actually so many apps today that are especially designed for solo travelers to connect?
+Did you know there are actually so many apps today that are specially designed for solo travelers to connect?

 We are all using our phones to stay connected to our personal relationships and everything going on in the world.
 Why not use them to facilitate new connections?